jgeysen/qrt_api/README.md

 # Spaceship Rental Optimization API

 A spaceship rental service with only a single spaceship for hire is facing a business
-problem: multiple bookings are requested, some of which are overlapping and at different hourly rental prices.
+problem: multiple bookings are requested, some of which are overlapping and some of which are at different hourly price points.
 To find out what the optimal rental schedule looks like, the Spaceship Rental Optimization API was build.

 The Spaceship Rental Optimization API has only a single endpoint which is able to calculate the optimal rental period given a list of potential rental contracts.